Queen of Swords (TV series): Casting

-Almost immediately after signing with an agent, series star Tessie Santiago went to her first professional audition, to an open casting call that Fireworks Entertainment was conducting in a nationwide search for the lead role.
-Though a blonde with light skin and light eyes, Santiago knew that TV had a long history of relying on clichés and stereotypes and the typical look of a Latina, and she thus dyed her hair black a week before the audition and read for the part.
-It led to several callbacks, with a final test screening in Los Angeles, California, and she won the lead role of Tessa Alvarado.
+Almost immediately after signing with an agent, series star Tessie Santiago went to her first professional audition, an open casting call that Fireworks Entertainment was conducting in a nationwide search for the lead role.
+Though a blonde with light skin and light eyes, Santiago dyed her hair black a week before the audition to look more "Hispanic".
+Her audition led to several callbacks, with a final test screening in Los Angeles, California, and she won the lead role of Tessa Alvarado.

 The part of Colonel Montoya was written specifically for Valentine Pelka by David Abramowitz, who phoned Pelka in October 1999 to offer him the part, subject to approval by the other show producers.

 Abramowitz met Peter Wingfield at a Highlander convention in November 1999 and offered him the parts of Doctor Helm or Captain Grisham.
 Wingfield chose the doctor as a part with more mileage and more challenging.